GoogleCloudPlatform/software-delivery-shield-demo-java/instructions_gke.md

     The build does the following:

     * Caches dependency artifacts into an **Artifact Registry remote repo** ([request access][access]).
 The first time that you request a version of a package, Artifact Registry downloads and caches the package in the remote repository.
 The next time you request the same package version, Artifact Registry serves the cached copy.
-    * Builds and stores a Java dependency artifacts to Artifact Registry
+    * Builds and stores Java dependency artifacts to Artifact Registry
-    * Builds and push containers to Artifact Registry, where **[Container Analysis](https://cloud.google.com/container-analysis/docs/container-analysis)** provides integrated on-demand or automated scanning for base container images, Maven & Go packages in containers, and for non-containerized Maven packages.
+    * Builds and pushes containers to Artifact Registry, where **[Container Analysis](https://cloud.google.com/container-analysis/docs/container-analysis)** provides integrated on-demand or automated scanning for base container images, Maven & Go packages in containers, and for non-containerized Maven packages.
     * Automatically signs the artifacts with the attestor: [“built-with-cloud-build”](https://cloud.google.com/binary-authorization/docs/deploy-cloud-build)
     * Creates a release via Cloud Deploy